 In Ontario Canada, the Municipal Hazardous or Special Waste program covers a wide range of products used in and around the house that require special end-of-life management ().
 Industry stewards (identified as product brand owners, franchisers, first importers or manufacturers who supply the target products into the marketplace) are obligated under the Waste Diversion Act (2002) to fund the cost of the program for the proper management or diversion of their products and their packaging.
 Stewardship Ontario is the organization that develops operates and implements the Municipal Hazardous or Special Waste program and is responsible for collecting fees from industry stewards to pay for industry’s program costs.
 Waste Diversion Ontario monitors the performance of the program and reports to the Ontario Ministry of the Environment.
 Consumers can return any of the materials included in the program at drop off locations free of charge

+In the EU law for waste of electric and electronic equipment for example (WEEE), producer responsibility is established.
+For WEEE from private households, Member States shall ensure that producers are allowed to set up and to operate individual and/or collective take-back systems for WEEE from private households provided that these are in line with the objectives of the WEEE – Directive.

+In the developing countries there are several examples of EPR (in different levels of implementation), for specific streams, for example, currently in South America there are EPR for WEEE in Peru, and for CFL, acid-lead batteries, WEEE, among others in Colombia; o for used tires (non-hazardous waste) in Argentina.

 Environmentally motivated subsidies

 There are some examples of experience of environmentally motivated subsidies: